Body-cam footage shows police left an Ohio man handcuffed and facedown on a bar floor before he died

 Frank Tyson was released from state prison on April 6 after serving 24 years on a kidnapping and theft case and was almost immediately declared a post-release control supervision violator for failing to report to a parole officer, according to the Ohio Department of Rehabilitation and Correction.

-Two Canton traffic bureau officers, Schoenegge and Camden Burch, were put on paid administrative leave as the Ohio Attorney General’s Bureau of Criminal Investigation looks into the matter.

-In a statement Thursday, the Bureau of Criminal Investigation said its probe will not determine if force was justified and that the prosecuting attorney or a grand jury will decide if charges related to the use of force are warranted.
+The Ohio Attorney General’s Bureau of Criminal Investigation said in a statement Thursday that its probe will not determine if force was justified and that the prosecuting attorney or a grand jury will decide if charges related to the use of force are warranted.

-“As we make it through this challenging time, my goal is to be as transparent with the community as possible,” Sherer said.
+“As we make it through this challenging time, my goal is to be as transparent with the community as possible,” Sherer said in a statement released Wednesday.

 The U.S. Department of Justice has warned police officers since the mid-1990s to roll suspects off their stomachs as soon as they are handcuffed because of the danger of positional asphyxia.